Knowledge-Enriched Distributional Model Inversion Attacks: Introduction

-This paper studies a variety of new techniques to improve the MI attacks against DNNs.
-Unlike existing work which applies the canonical training procedure of GANs to distill knowledge from public data, we propose to tailor the training objective to the inversion task.
-Specifically, for the discriminator side, we propose to leverage the target model to label the public dataset and train the discriminator to differentiate not only the real and fake samples but the labels; for the generator side, we propose to maximize the class prediction confidence of inverted samples via an entropy loss.
-In addition, we propose to explicitly parametrize the private data distribution in order to better reconstruct a representative data point for a given target class.
-We present a differentiate loss to optimize the parameters of the distribution via backpropogation.
-We perform experiments on various datasets and network architectures and show that the combination of these techniques could lead to state-of-the-art performance to attack DNNs, even when the public data used for knowledge distillation has a large distributional shift from the private data.
+To address the first limitation, we propose to tailor the training objective of the GAN to the inversion task.
+Specifically, for the discriminator, we propose to leverage the target model to label the public dataset and train the discriminator to differentiate not only the real and fake samples but also the labels.
+This new training scheme will force the generator to retain image statistics that are more relevant to infer the classes of the target model, which are likely to occur in the unknown private training data.
+To overcome the second limitation, we propose to explicitly parameterize the private data distribution and solve the attack optimization over the distributional parameters.
+Moreover, this will lead us to explore a distribution in which each point with large probability mass will achieve a good attack performance.
+We perform experiments on various datasets and network architectures and show that such a distributional MI attack by distilling public-domain knowledge tailored for private labels can significantly improve the previous state-of-the-art attack against DNNs, even when the public data have no overlap with the private labels of the target network.

+The paper is organized as follows.
+In Section 2 we introduce the related work on model inversion attacks.
+In Section 3 we describe our proposed inversion-specific GAN and distributional recovery.
+We assess the performance of the proposed method in Section 4 and show the extend application of the method to multi-model inversion attacks.
+Finally, we conclude and discuss our key findings in Section 5.